 The principal activity of the Scheme is to pool investors' savings to invest in accordance with the investment objectives and guidelines as set out in the current Product Disclosure Statement and within the provisions of the Scheme's Constitution.
-The Scheme invests in a diversified share portfolio of Australian and New Zealand shares, and international shares.
+The Scheme invests in a diversified portfolio of asset types which may include Australian and New Zealand shares, international shares, property, alternative assets, interest-bearing securities, and cash.
 Investments are sought to pursue the goal of a just and sustainable society and the protection of the natural environment as well as providing unitholders (the Scheme's investors) with a competitive financial return.